wardbell/angular-outside-zone/README.md

 ## tl;dr

-Running inside/outside the zone matters although not as much as buffering.
+Running inside/outside the zone makes a significant difference although not as much as buffering.

 ## Discussion